 The ultimate rock bottom for drug and alcohol abuse is unfortunately death.
 Rock bottom is different for everyone.
 Some common myths about addiction are based around, what is considered bottom.

-Getting arrested and going to jail could be the rock bottom for certain people.
+Getting arrested and going to jail could be rock bottom for certain people.
 Others may lose a job, fail a test, or lose a relationship because of their drug use.
-Often it’s what could be considered a “wake up call”.
+Often it’s what could be considered a “wake-up call”.
 Such an event can shock a person into a realization that they might have a problem with addiction.

 Addiction Treatment Doesn’t Work

 Even though the potential of relapse exists, it often is part of the recovery process.
 Overcoming addiction is something that is always possible and achievable with determination and the proper support system in place.

 There are other myths about addiction.

 Though we’ve listed just a few of the myths about addiction, there are others that exist.
 The myths about addiction are very real.
 Only with education, can we dispel the current myths that exist about addiction.
 If you believe that you or a loved one may suffer from one of the myths about addiction, give Bridges of Hope a call now at 765-358-7320.